 All that’s really left to point out with HMA is their split tunneling functionality, which allows some traffic to route through the VPN while other traffic connects traditionally.
 However, this function is only supported on Android.

 FYI: If you’re using a Windows or Android device, HMA uses the OpenVPN protocol.
 If you’re on macOS or iOS devices, you’re going to be using IKEv2.
 Both are modern protocols known for their speed and security.5

 So before we get to the final verdict on HMA, we did want to point out one last thing — the VPN works exceptionally well on mobile devices.

-The Hide My Ass mobile app is almost a one-to-one copy of the desktop version.
+The HMA mobile app is almost a one-to-one copy of the desktop version.
 That means the benefits of the simple, user-friendly UI translate well, but you’re also not going to have a whole lot of access to the VPN’s inner workings.
 Not a super big deal for most people sitting around at the coffee shop, but if you want levers to pull and buttons to push, you might be left wanting.

 We do really like the interface, though, and the access to the same number of servers on your phone as you have on your desktop is pretty impressive.
 It’s pretty amazing to think that our silly Facebook comments are bouncing off satellites and beaming through servers halfway around the world before making our friends laugh.
 Ah, the future.

 So that’s that!
 That’s pretty much all there is to say about HMA.
 So what’s our conclusion here?